HRIS HRMS Software SelectorFree HRIS Buyer's Guide

 What if you find an industry specific HR information system?

-I guess the best advice I can offer is to make sure you ask specific information from HR Software Vendors like ADP Workforce Now, Ultipro or Ceridian to see if they can support your specific industry.
+I guess the best advice I can offer is to ensure you ask for specific information from the HR software vendors whose products you are considering to see if they can support your specific industry.

 About the Author

-Clay Scroggin has worked in the Human Resource and Payroll Software Industry for more than fifteen years.
-During that time, Clay and those who have worked for him, have assisted hundreds of HR professionals with their HR software needs.
+Clay Scroggin worked in the Human Resource and Payroll Software Industry for more than fifteen years.
+During that time, Clay and those who worked for him, assisted hundreds of HR professionals with their HR software needs.
 In 2007, Clay began working on CompareHRIS.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
-The site contains several tools to assist HR professionals with their HR software research including: a HRIS and HRMS Software Selection Tool and a HR software technology forum.
+The site contains several tools to assist HR professionals with their HR software research including an HRIS and HRMS Software Selection Tool.